Enterprise ArchitectureSustainabilityGreen ITTOGAF Masterclass

 Summary

 Green IT is not "extra" work; it is Better Architecture.
 A system that is more energy-efficient is also more cost-effective and more resilient.
-By putting sustainability at the heart of your TOGAF practice, you are not just building a better company—you are building a better future.
+By putting sustainability at the heart of your TOGAF practice, you are not just building a better company — you are building a better future.

 In our final post of the series, we look at the next generation of the standard: TOGAF 10 vs 9.2 — What’s Next?

 This post is part of the TOGAF 9.2 Masterclass series.
-Don't forget to check out our previous post on Security Architecture: Integrating SABSA with TOGAF.
+Don’t forget to check out our previous post on Security Architecture: Integrating SABSA with TOGAF.
+For the Technology Architecture context in which these decisions are made, see our post on Phase D Technology Architecture.